loxodon/starbound-redshift/readme.md

 * Leave the process running in the terminal and while playing Starbound.

 ## How it works
-REDSHIFT_EVENT events are forwarded to an API endpoint that you specify.
+REDSHIFT_EVENT events are forwarded to an API endpoint that you specify - along with an API key as X-API-KEY header request.
 They are sent via a POST request to <API_URL>/record as a request body with a schema like the following:

 ```JSON
 {